 Kevin Shroat (2016-2018): Joined the The Clemson Insider staff as an intern in August of 2016.
 Shroat joined the TCI staff permanently as a writer after graduating from Clemson in May of 2018.
 While working TCI with writing and video production, Shroat was also an intern with Fan Media Network as the official video correspondent for Clemson football.
 He also worked with Clemson University in the public relations department.
 Throughout his tenure at Charlotte Catholic High School, Shroat played baseball and basketball while lettering in soccer.
 Being active is a major part his life and when he’s not in the library studying, he can be found at Fike Recreation Center or playing intramural football and basketball.

-Katie Florio (2016-2019): Joined the TCI staff in December of 2016.
+Katie Florio (2016-2019): She is now is the sports reporter for the Florida Marlins Class AA team, the Pensacola Blue Wahoos.
+She joined the TCI staff in December of 2016.
 She graduated from West Florence High School in June of 2016.
 Sports have always been an important aspect of her life considering her dad is a former professional hockey player, her brother is a high school varsity baseball player and she was a varsity softball player and cheerleader in high school.
 Florio’s ultimate goal is to be a Sports Reporter/Broadcaster for a television network.
 She was also an anchor for West Florence’s morning show, Knight Network.